Yeast Infection FAQs

 Q:What is acidophilus?

-Consuming yogurt with acidophilus may also help prevent Candida infection (thrush), including in the vagina.
+Consuming yogurt with acidophilus has many benefits, and may also help prevent Candida infection (thrush), including in the vagina.

 Source quiz on MedicineNet